noname0310/babylon-mmd/README.md

     // If you don't want SDEF support, you can uncomment this line.
 This can save some performance.
     // pmxLoader.useSdef = false;

-    // you can create your own material builder and override the default one for custom shading const materialBuilder = pmxLoader.materialBuilder as MmdStandardMaterialBuilder;
+    // You can create your own material builder and override the default one for custom shading const materialBuilder = pmxLoader.materialBuilder as MmdStandardMaterialBuilder;

     // If you don't want sphere texture support, you can uncomment this line.
 This can save some performance.